 If you have any questions about this report or concerning your water utility, please contact Shelly Davis, Executive Manager – Administration/Compliance at 501-825-7294 ext.
 3216.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the third Monday of each month at 6:00 PM at the CWS Operations Center located at 299 Lakeshore Drive in Greers Ferry.

-Community Water System routinely monitor for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1 st to December 31 st , 2004.
-In this table you will find many terms and abbreviations you might not be familiar with.
+Community Water System routinely monitors for constituents in your drinking water according to Federal and State laws.
+The test results table shows the results of our monitoring for the period of January 1 st to December 31 st , 2005 .
+In the table you might find terms and abbreviations you are not familiar with.
 To help you better understand these terms we've provided the following definitions:

 Parts per million (ppm) or Milligrams per liter (mg/l) - One part per million corresponds to one minute in two years or a single penny in $10,000.

 Parts per billion (ppb) or Micrograms per liter - One part per billion corresponds to one minute in 2,000 years, or a single penny in $10,000,000.